DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

 1. The fix is urgent.
-2. There are other changes already merged into master since the last deployment that we don't want to deploy yet perhaps because they are not fully tested.
+2. There are other changes already merged into master since the last deployment that we do not want to deploy yet perhaps because they are not fully tested.

 ## Instructions